 Before we dive head first into the meat ‘n taters of this article, I must bring something to your attention: the title of this article is 8 Reasons Why Women Should Strength Train.
-I want you to pay attention and focus on the last two words of the title – strength train.
+I want you to pay attention to the last two words of the title – strength train.

 I could’ve used other words instead of “strength train” such as lift weights, workout, exercise, or numerous other words.
 Nonetheless, I chose “strength train” for several important reasons.

 “Strength train” means to train with the purpose of getting stronger.
 Yeah, I know that almost sounds stupid to point out, but many people lose sight of this fact.
-Don’t forget that important point as we move further into the article where I reveal 8 reasons why women should strength train.
+Don’t forget that important point as we move further into the article where you’ll see 8 reasons why women should strength train.

-And, hopefully, it’s understood that by “strength train” I mean primarily focusing on compound exercises such as squats, deadlifts, lunges, hip thrusts, push-ups, presses, chin-ups, rows, parallel bar dips and other barbell, dumbbell, and bodyweight movements (or similar variations).
+And, hopefully, it’s understood that by “strength train” I mean primarily focusing on compound exercises such as squats, deadlifts, lunges, hip thrusts, push-ups, presses, chin-ups, rows, parallel bar dips and other barbell, dumbbell, and bodyweight movements (or similar variations) as demonstrated in the Train to Be Awesome Tutorial.

 If you didn’t know, well, now you do.